 Delaware City, DE 19706

-Fort Delaware – 8 Inch Columbiad [Really Big Cannon] Climb to the top of the fort.
-(39.589882, -75.568053 Fort Delaware was full of cannons like this one, which were important for national defense.
-This gun could fire a 65 pound ball up to 2.25 miles!
-From up here you can also see the island, the river, and the shores of Delaware and New Jersey.
-During the Civil War, the island would not have looked bare as it does today, but would have been packed with buildings and people.
-Each of these people had a life and story of his own.
+Fort Delaware was full of cannons like this one, which were important for national defense.
+This gun could fire a 65-pound ball up to 2.25 miles!
+From up here you can also see all of Pea Patch Island, the Delaware River, and the shores of Delaware and New Jersey.
+During the Civil War, the island would not have looked as bare as it does today, it would have been packed with buildings and people.
+Fort Delaware is open seasonally and only accessible by boat.
+Check the Delaware State Parks website for more information on hours and ferry departure times.

 15099 Cape Henlopen Dr.